umutyilmaz44/AVermedia-Video-Capturing-App/README.md

 # AVermedia Video Capturing App For Frame Grabber
-The app is is an example of that Video capturing for AVermedia frame grabber card via **AVermedia SDK Pro**.
+The app is an example of that Video capturing for AVermedia frame grabber card via **AVermedia SDK Pro**.

 This project is an exemplary application that performs various image processing operations over video streaming using the avermedia sdk pro library.
 The application has the following features: